 The governing body at Almack’s was a select committee of highly influential and exclusive ladies known as the Lady Patronesses of Almack’s.
 This group usually consisted of six or seven ladies.
 During the Regency period it was composed of Lady Castlereagh, Lady Cowper, Lady Jersey, Lady Sefton, Countess of Leiven, Countess Esterhazy, and Priscilla Bertie, the 21st Baroness Willoughby de Eresby.
 With their eloquent tongues, these seven women persuaded, commanded, and ruled.
 Most importantly, it was the Lady Patronesses that determined who gained entrance to Almack’s assembly rooms and who received a voucher to attend the exclusive balls held every Wednesday nights.

 Entrance to Almack’s was not necessarily based on money as the nouveau or newly rich were regularly excluded.
 A title helped, but, more importantly breeding and behavior were the keys to achieve entrance from those “wield[ing] the scepter of despotism … sufficient to guarantee the general absence of any flagrant act of petty spite or questionable taste.”
-One person described Almack’s female rule at times to be “overbearing and as despotic [a group] as that of the Roman tyrants of the Venetian Council of Ten.”
+One person thought the female rule sometimes at Almack’s was “overbearing and as despotic [a group] as that of the Roman tyrants of the Venetian Council of Ten.”

 During the Regency period, the uncrowned “Queen of London Society” of the Lady Patronesses was Lady Jersey.
 She was the eldest daughter of John Fane, 10th Earl of Westmorland and Sarah Anne Child.
-In general, descriptions of Lady Jersey and the Lady Patronesses were favorable, although, “it is needless to add that, like every other despotism, it was not innocent of abuses.”
+In general, descriptions of Lady Jersey and the Lady Patronesses were favorable, although, there were sometimes “innocent abuses.”
 The Lady Patronesses possessed individual partiality and certain tastes that would have made their despotism the perfect “vehicle for personal recriminations; and it says something for the inherent good nature of the patronesses that no flagrant case of petty tyranny seems ever to have been brought home to them.”

 It is inconceivable to later generations what it meant to be accepted at Almack’s.
+It was imperative for some people.
 Of the 300 plus Guards’ officers, “only a paltry half-dozen … were honoured with vouchers of admission to this exclusive temple … [as another] three-fourths of the nobility knock[ed] in vain for admission.”

 Once you gained admission there were rules to be followed.
 For instance, for unknown reasons members could not enter the assembly rooms after 11:00pm.
 The Duke of Wellington, known as the Iron Duke, learned it the hard way.
 He arrived seven minutes after the hour and begged admission.
 Lady Jersey replied: